The $\mu$-deformed Einstein field equations with $\mu$-dependent effective cosmological constant

-\textbf{Acknowledgement}.
-The authors are grateful to anonymous reviewers for valuable comments and remarks which helped to improve the manuscript.
-This research was funded by the National Academy of Sciences of Ukraine by its priority project No.~0122U000888 and was supported by the Simons Foundation grant~1290587.
+2mm \textit{The authors acknowledge anonymous reviewers for valuable comments and remarks which helped to improve the manuscript.
+This research was funded by the National Academy of Sciences of Ukraine by its priority project No.\,0122U000888 and was supported by the Simons Foundation grant~1290587.}